thomasneirynck/chopchop.js/README.md

 #chopchop.js#

-Asynchronous processing of collections made easy.

-Contains two modules:
+Assorted functionality for asynchronous processing.

 1. IterableMixin: a mixin with asynchronous array comprehension methods (map, reduce, groupBy, filter) for iterables.
 It works with arrays or iterators.
 2. Promise: lightweight PromiseA implementationand
 3. animationFrame: a polyfill for the browser's native requestAnimationFrame.
-It includes a framerate display, which is useful for debugging.
+It includes a framerate display you can add to your webpage during development.

 ##1.
 IterableMixin##